Opposition leaders declare no confidence in Dail speaker

 She accused the Ceann Comhairle of partisanship in her handling of Tuesday’s proceedings.

-Ms McDonald made clear she would table a formal motion of no confidence in Ms Murphy if it was necessary.
+Ms McDonald made clear a formal motion of no confidence in Ms Murphy would be tabled if it was necessary.

+A motion drafted by opposition parties on Wednesday seeks to note “that the Ceann Comhairle no longer retains the confidence of all members of Dail Eireann”.

 “So, who convinced you to play your part in this disgraceful charade, or is it simply that bias for the government is baked into the very deal that secured your position?”
 Ms McDonald asked the speaker.